New Delhi To Impose Pandemic Night Curfew - UrduPoint

 Alarm has grown since India passed more than 100,000 new cases in a single day for the first time on Monday.

-New Delhi, which is home to 25 million people, and other major cities have all ordered a clampdown on public movement.
+New Delhi, home to 25 million people, and other major cities have all ordered a clampdown on public movement.

 The Delhi regional government said the "sudden increase in Covid-19 cases" and "high positivity rate" meant a night curfew was needed.